srigas/jaxKAN/docs/about.rst

 Although KANs implemented in jaxKAN can be applied across a wide range of problem domains as a powerful alternative to Multilayer Perceptrons (MLPs), the package places a strong emphasis on their application in Physics-Informed Kolmogorov-Arnold Networks (PIKANs).
 To support this focus, jaxKAN includes specialized utilities and tutorials aimed at the task of solving forward or inverse PDE problems.

+The source code for jaxKAN can be found in the `jaxKAN GitHub Repository <https://github.com/srigas/jaxKAN>`_.

 Research
 ---------